Double fatal crash: red-light running bus driver Ngatokoitu Tapora given community work

 The grieving families of Taylor King, 23, and Jeremy KauKasi, 34, filled the public gallery of the Manukau District Court, their tears heard among an opening prayer.

-Judge Soana Moala first addressed the grieving families before she sentenced the driver, Ngatokoitu Tapora.
+Judge Soana Moala first addressed the grieving families before she sentenced the 72-year-old driver, Ngatokoitu Tapora.

 "You have waited a year for this day and I know you want justice," she said.